oricardoribeiro/hexdecoct/README.md

 $ make

-To clean up the .o files only type make clean.
+To clean up the .o files only type make clean after compiling it.

 $ make clean